anandu06dev/ng4StarterKit/README.md

 # Application architecture

-Angular embraces Patterns, Principles and Practices of Domain-Driven Design.
+Angular embraces patterns, principles and practices of Domain-Driven Design.
 Applying Object-Oriented Design, Domain-Driven Design and Command-Query-Responsibility-Segregation in the frontend design system, we break down complex requirements into logical boundaries.
 We divide business logic into layers with different responsibilities to keep our code in good condition.

 ## Frontend coupled to OOD, DDD and CQRS